 The City of Chaska has partnered with Community Action Partnership of Scott, Carver and Dakota Counties (CAP), Carver County, and St. John's Lutheran Church to bring monthly free food distributions to Chaska.

-All food distributions are held from Noon to 1:00 p.m. at the old Gedney factory at 2100 Stoughton Ave, Chaska MN 55318 unless otherwise noted.
+All food distributions are from Noon to 1:00 p.m. at the old Gedney factory at 2100 Stoughton Ave, Chaska MN 55318 unless otherwise noted.
 These are drive-thru events with volunteers that load the food into your car.
-All are welcome.
+Everyone is welcome.

 If you are interested in volunteering, consider signing up.